 3. Wrongful Death Claims

-If your loved one was killed in a rear-end crash, you can bring a wrongful death action to get reimbursement for funeral costs, loss of financial support, and emotional distress.
-Negligent parties are held liable through these claims.
+If someone you care about died in a rear-end accident, you can file a wrongful death lawsuit to recover funeral expenses, loss of financial support, and compensation for emotional suffering.
+Those responsible are held accountable through these legal actions.

 4. Third-Party Claims

-Some rear-end collisions involve third parties, such as vehicle manufacturers (for defective parts) or government entities (for poorly maintained roads).
-A rear end collision lawyer can identify all liable parties to maximize your recovery.
+Some rear-end collisions involve third parties, like vehicle manufacturers for defective parts or government entities for poorly maintained roads.
+A rear end collision lawyer can identify all responsible parties to maximize your compensation.

 How a Rear End Collision Lawyer Can Help